Because most burglars enter homes by simply opening unlocked doors or windowsor

 make sure your monitoring service can get through to verify an alarm.

-Underwriters Laboratory (UL) lists equipment that meets specified standards.
+Underwriters Laboratories (UL) lists equipment that meets specified standards.

 Equipment UL-listed for safety means that it has been tested and proven

 not to cause harm or injury when used in the appropriate manner.
 Equipment